 From 1925 to 1929, O’Keeffe lived on the 30th floor of Manhattan’s Shelton Hotel with her husband, the photographer Alfred Stieglitz.
 With the possible exception of the Hotel Chelsea, it’s hard to think of another New York City hotel that’s had such a profound effect on an artist, especially a hotel you’ve probably never heard of.

 Towering over Lexington Avenue between 48th and 49th Streets, the 31-story, 1,200-room Shelton Hotel was hailed as the tallest skyscraper in the world when it opened in 1923.
 Not only was it tall, it was a rarity — an elegant residential hotel for men with a bowling alley, billiard tables, squash courts, a barber shop and a swimming pool.
 It soon became clear why there weren’t more hotels like it.
-By 1924, the financially strapped Shelton had morphed into a classic co-ed residential hotel, catnip for residents like O’Keeffe and Stieglitz.
+By 1924, the all-male Shelton was bleeding money and morphed into a classic co-ed residential hotel, catnip for renters like O’Keeffe and Stieglitz.

 What was never in doubt was the building’s architectural significance.
 With a tasteful two-story limestone base and three brick setbacks stepping up to a central tower, the Shelton was groundbreaking.
 Critics deemed it the first building to successfully embody 1916 zoning requirements that prescribed setbacks to keep skyscrapers from becoming hulking eyesores.
 The Empire State Building is just one of the buildings the Shelton influenced.
 As late as 1977, New York Times art critic Ada Louse Huxtable declared the hotel a “landmark New York skyscraper.”